CTEC3905-2022/module-handbook/readme.md

 - W3Schools references: [HTML](https://www.w3schools.com/tags/), [CSS](https://www.w3schools.com/cssref/), [JavaScript](https://www.w3schools.com/jsref/)

 MDN is more up-to-date, accurate and technical, though it does still include older syntax (such as use of `var`) in some examples.
-Curent best practice (as covered in the learning materials and reflected in the marking criteria) is to replace all uses of `var` with `let` or `const`.
+Current best practice (as covered in the learning materials and reflected in the marking criteria) is to replace all uses of `var` with `let` or `const`.

 W3Schools is good for quick reference although some examples use *inline* JavaScript (e.g. `onclick`).
 Current best practice (as covered in the learning materials and reflected in the marking criteria) is to use the [JavaScript eventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).